microsoft/playwright/docs/src/selectors.md

 It is similar to the [text] engine, but can be used in combination with other `css` selector extensions.
 There are a few variations that support different arguments:

 * `:text("substring")` - Matches when element's text contains "substring" somewhere.
 Matching is case-insensitive.
-Matching also normalizes whitespace, for example it turns multiple spaces into one, trusn line breaks into spaces and ignores leading and trailing whitespace.
+Matching also normalizes whitespace, for example it turns multiple spaces into one, turns line breaks into spaces and ignores leading and trailing whitespace.
 * `:text-is("string")` - Matches when element's text equals the "string".
 Matching is case-insensitive and normalizes whitespace.
 * `button:text("Sign in")` - Text selector may be combined with regular CSS.
 * `:text-matches("[+-]?\\d+")` - Matches text against a regular expression.
 Note that special characters like back-slash `\`, quotes `"`, square brackets `[]` and more should be escaped.
 Learn more about [regular expressions](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/RegExp).